Self-Disclosure Theory

 Often in relationships, we fear disclosure of personal wants and needs.
 Disclosure puts it out on the table.
 Does our partner care about us.
 When they disregard most or all of our needs, it exposes the value they place on the relationship.
 To protect ourselves, we hide our needs.
 If they fail to satisfy our needs, we can always blame their ignorance and not willful disregard.

-Judson Mills and Margaret S. Clark wrote that “Self-disclosure about one’s personal needs, wants, and desires is, therefore, an essential aspect of a strong mutual communal relationship.
+Judson Mills and Margaret S. Clark wrote: “Self-disclosure about one’s personal needs, wants, and desires is, therefore, an essential aspect of a strong mutual communal relationship.
 Partners must be willing to reveal information that might be embarrassing or damaging if known by outsiders who do not care for their welfare and are not protective of their interests.
 Indeed, the sharing of revealing personal information is so characteristic of strong mutual communal relationships that self-disclosure has been thought of as the essence of a close relationship” (Mills & Clark, 2001).

 Whether a need is ignorantly overlooked, or willfully denied, we still experience the discomfort of an unfulfilled need.